Interview Process: Everything You Need to Know

 The interview process involves a number of steps that both a company and a job candidate go through in order to hire or be hired for a position.8 min read

-The interview process involves a number of steps that both a company and a job candidate go through in order to hire or be hired for a position.
+The interview process involves several steps that both a company and a job candidate go through to hire or be hired for a position.
 For many positions, the process is a multistep one.

 What Steps Does an Interview Process Involve?

 The interview process used to be a simple one.
 It involved a meeting, a few questions, a handshake or two, and a job offer for the right candidate.
 Today's companies demand more when looking for new employees.
 The steps in an interview process are now more complex, starting with screening interviews, followed by several more interviews, background checks, questionnaires, and more.
 The people involved in the process may include hiring managers, department managers, and other relevant staff members.

 An interview process can typically involve the following steps:

 Once a company has narrowed down their list of candidates based on the applications and resumes received, they may choose to conduct a screening interview.
 The screening interview is usually done over the phone and serves to identify whether or not an applicant meets the qualifications required for the particular position.
 The first interview may be arranged during this step.

 The first interview is normally a one-on-one, in-person event.
 Remote positions or candidates who reside outside of the area, but have indicated a willingness to relocate may have their first interview conducted by phone or by video conference utilizing programs such as Skype or Google Hangouts.

 The hiring manager is usually the only one present during this step in the process.
 They will ask the applicant more basic questions regarding:

 - Work history